What Is a Zero Width Space Character?

 If you try to send an empty message on Discord by just hitting the spacebar, the “Send” button won’t activate.
 Discord requires a data payload.
 If you copy a Zero Width Space and paste it into the chat box, Discord registers a massive, complex Unicode payload.
 The “Send” button lights up.
 You hit enter, and a completely blank message appears in the chat.

-2. Bypassing Username Filters
+2. Understanding Text Filters

 3. Invisible Formatting Hooks